 AC Voltage measurement using PIC16F877A microcontroller

-In this tutorial, We will discuss ac voltage sensing with two method:
+In this tutorial, We will discuss ac voltage sensing with two methods:

-There are two methods to step down 220 alternating voltage into low alternating voltage which peak value should not be greater than 5 volt.
+There are two methods to step down 220 alternating voltage into low alternating voltage whose peak value should not be greater than 5 volts.

 • Potential Transformer ( All Electrical Engineering students must know about P.T and its use)

-• Difference amplifier ( I will discuss difference amplifier method in this project.)
+• Difference amplifier ( We will discuss the difference amplifier method in this project.)

 NOTE: Difference amplifier method is economical for voltage measurement less than 400 volt.
 Because above 400 volt, this method become expensive than potential Transformer.
 There are reasons behind it.
 I am not going to discuss reasons here.This method is suitable for final year students who want to measure Alternating voltage and current.